Editorial · How we report

 Sponsored vs editorial

-Sponsored content is labelled "Sponsored" or "Partner" in the byline area, with an explicit relationship-disclosure at the top of the article.
-Sponsored articles do not appear in analyst-leaderboard scoring, do not appear in /latest/ promotion slots, and do not influence the editorial direction of unpaid coverage.
+Sponsored content is labelled "Sponsored" or "Partner" in the byline or disclosure area, with an explicit relationship disclosure near the article.
+Sponsored articles do not enter analyst performance scoring and do not influence the editorial direction of unpaid coverage.

 Standard 09